Yelp/elastalert/CONTRIBUTING.md

 This section is only applicable to "maintainers".
 PR "contributors" do not need to follow the below procedure.

-As Elastalert 2 is a community-maintained project, releases will typically contain unrelated contributions without a common theme.
+As ElastAlert 2 is a community-maintained project, releases will typically contain unrelated contributions without a common theme.
 It's up to the maintainers to determine when the project is ready for a release, however, if you are looking to use a newly merged feature that hasn't yet been released, feel free to open a [discussion][5] and let us know.

 Maintainers, when creating a new release, follow the procedure below: